-This section deals with the presentation and interpretation of the data collected from Jimma College of Teacher Education on the role of civic and ethical education in shaping of students attitude.

-As any educational institution, the college civic instructors have to assess the role that civics is now plaving in teacher training.
-With their age maturity and level of learning student-teachers knowledge of civics is improving, since the course is given for all as a common course and some major in civics.
-But the broader and deeper civic and ethical education will be helpful for graduate students.
-This is because the primary school teachers are the first people to introduce civics for children.
+In the same vein, respondents were requested to rate the extent to which the student had reflected democratic 1049 values of civic and ethical education in their day-to-day activities.
+Their response is summarized in the following 1050 figure.
+As depicted in 4.3, the overwhelming majority of student-teachers (89%) rated that the overall status of 1051 democratic values practiced or implemented in teachers college was high.
+Especially, the democratic values well 1052 practiced by the college students were; respecting and defending the right of others, cooperation, accountability 1053 to people, resolving disputes through discussion and tolerance to others culture.
+Therefore, from these data it 1054 is possible to conclude that democratic values practices grass rooted in college.
+This finding is consistent with 1055 the finding of David Brown (2010), valuing and providing opportunities for active, democratic participation in 1056 1057 the classroom assists students in making connections between their As any educational institution, the college civic instructors have to assess the role that civics is now playing in teacher training.
+With their age maturity 1058 and level of learning student-teachers knowledge of civics is improving, since the course is given for all as a 1059 common course and some major in civics.
+But the broader and deeper civic and ethical education will be helpful 1060 for graduate students.
+This is because the primary school teachers are the first people to introduce civics for 1061 children.
 Cultivation of good citizen begins there.
-The understanding and performing's our responsibilities at the college level would improve quality of our training.
+The understanding and performing's our responsibilities at 1062 the college level would improve quality of our training.
+1063